Arthur Varley: Second World War

 Varley was seconded to the Second Australian Imperial Force in 1940 and placed in command of 2/18th Battalion, part of 22nd Brigade and destined for Malaya.
 Much of his command was drawn from the Armidale region.
 His son, Jack, was also present in Malaya as part of 2/19th Battalion.
 Once stationed in Mersing, the brigade engaged in training more suitable to the jungle environment than it had experienced to date.

 Following the invasion of Malaya by the Empire of Japan, the 22nd Brigade was forced into fighting a series of rear guard actions against the advancing Japanese.
 Varley's command did not engage the Japanese until 26 January 1942, when it implemented an ambush near Jemaluang.
 While successful, the effectiveness of the ambush had been compromised by the Japanese advancing more quickly than expected.
 The action was cut short when the brigade's commander, Brigadier Harold Burfield Taylor, ordered Varley to withdraw to Jameluang.
 Nearly 100 of Varley's men were killed or captured.
 The brigade later withdrew to Singapore Island, taking up positions on the north western coast of the island.
 Varley's battalion was located between the Sarimbum and Murai Rivers, with a machine-gun platoon in support.

 On 8 February, the Japanese commenced an artillery bombardment of 22nd Brigade's sector but even though Varley later noted that it was heavier than what he had undergone in the First World War, casualties in his battalion were light.
 That night the Japanese launched landings on the sector held by Varley's battalion and were able to outflank and put pressure on his positions.
 Varley eventually ordered a withdrawal to the village of Ama Keng, to the rear of the battalion's sector.
 The battalion was now down to half strength and was ordered further back to Bulim.
 By 12 February, the Japanese were well established on Singapore Island and advancing on all fronts.
-Brigadier Taylor had become extremely fatigued and asked Varley, whose battalion had been in reserve sine the previous day, to take over temporary command of 22nd Brigade.
+Brigadier Taylor had become extremely fatigued and asked Varley, whose battalion had been in reserve since the previous day, to take over temporary command of 22nd Brigade.
 The following day, the divisional commander, Major General Gordon Bennett, promoted Varley to brigadier and made him the permanent commander of the brigade; the command lasted only a few more days before the surrender of Singapore on 15 February.